 I have to sheepishly admit that I’d never even heard of most of the players in the series…and it gets me every time when cycling through the binders, happening upon players and swearing it’s the first time I’ve ever seen them.
 Sorry guys!
 Last time it was Gary Waslewski (#108), Garry Jestadt (#143), Bobby Heise (#402) Jerry McNertney (#584), Archie Reynolds (#672), and Gil Garrido (#758).
 Who the hell are these scrubs?
-Well, they’re six of only 22,860-and-counting men who’ve ever made it to the Major Leagues.
-They’re better than all the guys who never made it.
+Well, they’re six of only 22,860-and-counting men who’ve ever made it to the Major Leagues over the last 146 years and better players than all the guys who never made it.

 There’s something enchanting about having every player’s card close at hand so we can take measure of what the league looked like at the time.
 There they all were in 1972, each of them poised to take their best shot at greatness.